MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 - **Email:** Any email addresses found in the WHOIS record, and the type of contact each one is associated with (for example, *admin* or *tech*)
 - **Name:** The name of any contacts within the record, and the type of contact each is associated with
 - **Organization:** The name of any organizations within the record, and the type of contact each is associated with
-- **Street:** Any street addresses associated with the record, and the type of contact it's associated with
+- **Street:** Any street addresses associated with the record, and the type of corresponding contact
-- **City:** Any city listed in an address associated with the record, and the type of contact it's associated with
+- **City:** Any city listed in an address associated with the record, and the type of corresponding contact
-- **State:** Any states listed in an address associated with the record, and the type of contact it's associated with
+- **State:** Any states listed in an address associated with the record, and the type of corresponding contact
-- **Postal code:** Any postal codes listed in an address associated with the record, and the type of contact it's associated with
+- **Postal code:** Any postal codes listed in an address associated with the record, and the type of corresponding contact
-- **Country:** Any countries or regions listed in an address associated with the record, and the type of contact it's associated with
+- **Country:** Any countries or regions listed in an address associated with the record, and the type of corresponding contact
-- **Phone:** Any phone numbers listed in the record, and the type of contact it's associated with
+- **Phone:** Any phone numbers listed in the record, and the type of corresponding contact
 - **Name servers:** Any name servers associated to the registered entity

 ### Current WHOIS lookups